California HOA Laws

 Where Do Homeowners File Complaints Against Their HOA in California?

-The venue for filing a Complaint against an HOA in California depends on the type of complaint.
+Where a homeowner files a complaint against an HOA in California usually depends on the type of issue involved.

-Complaints about HOA fees can be filed with the Federal Trade Commission, the Consumer Financial Protection Bureau, or hire a private attorney.
-Under the Fair Debt Collection Practices Act, homeowners may also file in state or federal court within one year of the violation date.
+For example, you can file complaints related to HOA fees or collection practices with agencies such as the Federal Trade Commission or the Consumer Financial Protection Bureau.
+Under the Fair Debt Collection Practices Act, homeowners may also bring a claim in state or federal court, generally within one year of the violation.

-For complaints of housing discrimination, they can file a complaint with the California Civil Rights Department, the U.S. Department of Urban Housing, or file a private lawsuit in California state or federal court.
+If the complaint involves housing discrimination, homeowners can contact the California Civil Rights Department or file a complaint with the U.S. Department of Housing and Urban Development.
+In some cases, you can also file a private lawsuit in California state or federal court.

 Joining and Leaving an HOA in California